 MTJ: Yeah, I think game development really asks us to think hard about basic human psychology.
-A long time ago, I made a number of games with the theme of “thrills and exhilaration.”
+A long time ago, I made a number of games with the theme of “thrills and pleasures.”
 What I learned then, was that to make the game interesting, you needed a wave-like variety–the thrills can’t all be at one level, they need highs and lows for you to appreciate them.

 Ueda: Yes, that variety of tempo and contrast are very important to video games.

 MTJ: Our philosophy with games might appear to be different at first glance, Ueda, but on the this deeper point, I think they’re aligned.
-Satisfaction is connected to exhilaration, while thrills–that is, moments where you know precisely why you took damage or died–are interconnected with the notion of fairness.
+Satisfaction is connected to pleasure, while thrills–that is, moments where you know precisely why you took damage or died–are interconnected with the notion of fairness.

 By the way, Ueda, do you have any plans for new arcade games at Atlus?

 MTJ: Someday I’d like to play another game designed by you, at a game center.
 My personal hope is that you’d avoid being influenced by the current crop of games, and make something in your old style, pure and simple.

 MTJ: Ishizuka and Yokoyama, I hope you also continue to give us great work.